 The management of The Eye Clinic finally agreed to be part of the study because they wanted to create better working conditions for the staff.
 When they got more knowledge about how sound affects people, they were thrilled and full of expectations.
 Finally, when the altered acoustics were done, the new sound environment was a big surprise for them!

 Description of the operating room

 The operating room has an area of 26m2.
 The activities are both full eye surgeries and minor adjustments/eye corrections.
-The special equipment includes microscopes, stainless steel tables, chairs, monitors and other technical necessary aids.
-There are usually 3-4 people present during a surgery in the operating room.
+The special equipment includes microscopes, stainless steel tables, chairs, monitors, and other technologies and necessary aids.
+There are usually 3-4 people present during surgery in the operating room.